shaivipandey/eas503-notes/chapters/01/getting_started.md

 - These special notations are called "programming languages."
 - Similar to natural languages, there are many programming languages.
 But they all are instructions that a machine can understand.
 Programming languages can also look different.
 For example `3 + 4` in Python means add three to four.
 This same instruction in Schema is express as `(+ 3 4)`.
-They are both express the same idea-- they just look different.
+They are both expressing the same idea-- they just look different.
 - Every programming language has a way to write mathematical expressions, repeat instructions a number of times, choose which instructions based on the current information you have, and much more.
-- Programming languages take a high-level human readable language expression such as `c = a + b` and translates to machine language that the computer can execute.
+- Programming languages take a **high-level** language, which are  human readable language expressions such as `c = a + b`, and translates to machine language that the computer can execute.
 - Machine language consists of actual instructions to CPUs.
 For adding two numbers, the CPU instructions might looking something like this:
 ```text
 load the number from memory location 2001 into the CPU